j0ono0/pinout/docs/pages/components.rst

 .. autoclass:: Annotation

     An alternative method to 'label' a diagram, suitable for highlighting hardware details.
+    See Annotation section for usage setup and examples :ref:`Annotation samples`